 You could use less though if you’re afraid people won’t want to speak to you all night long (valid fear).

 When you’re pasta is done, add the butter to the same pot.
 Just make sure it’s mostly dry.
-Put it over medium heat and when the butter is melted and hot, add the garlic and shallots.
-Let this cook for just a minute so they can soften up.
-Any longer though and you’ll run the risk of burning them.
+Put it over medium heat and when the butter is melted and hot, add the shrimp.
+Let the shrimp cook for about minutes per side.
+You’ll know they are getting close when they firm up and turn pinkish.

 Try not to overcook them or else they will become rubbery.
 Rubbery shrimp are the worst!

 When the shrimp are almost done, add some cream to the dish.
 I said a few tablespoons in the recipe but you could add as much as you’re comfortable with.
 I guess technically it’s optional, but it really makes the dish in my opinion.
 When you add it to the pot the sauce just comes together in this fantastic way.

 Season this with a pinch of salt and pepper and then add in all your cooked pasta back into the pot!
 Stir this all together and if the sauce is a bit too thick, add some of your reserved pasta water.
 The sauce should coat the pasta but not be clumpy at all.
 Stir everything together and you’re ready to eat!